mitsuba-renderer/drjit/docs/unused/reference.rst

                       StaticArrayImpl(const StaticArrayImpl<Value2, Size, Derived2> &other)

         Initialize the array with the contents of another given array that potentially has a different underlying type.
-Enoki will perform a vectorized type conversion if this is supported by the target processor.
+Dr.Jit will perform a vectorized type conversion if this is supported by the target processor.